petechd/eq-questionnaire-schemas/style_guide.md

         },
       ],
     };
-    ```
-- In the `local question`, when we need to resolve title, we call a new `questionTitle` method, again using `isProxy`:
-    ```

     local questionTitle(isProxy) = (
-      if isProxy then {
+      if isProxy then
+        {
           text: 'What was <em>{person_name_possessive}</em> age on their last birthday?',
           placeholders: [
             placeholders.personNamePossessive,
         ]}
       else 'What was your age on your last birthday?';
     );
     ```
-- We would return either of the two strings, based on the `isProxy` variable.
+- The `isProxy` variable is passed to the `question` method.
+- The `question` method calls `questionTitle(isProxy)` to resolve the question title.
+- `questionTitle` returns the appropriate JSON for title.

 - Same rules apply to other blocks with variants, e.g. for guidance with a `questionGuidance` method we would use:
     ```
     local questionGuidance(isProxy) = (
-      if isProxy then 'Why we ask this question if they are retired or long-term sick or disabled' else 'Why we ask this question if you are retired or long-term sick or disabled';
+      if isProxy then
+        'Why we ask this question if they are retired or long-term sick or disabled' else 'Why we ask this question if you are retired or long-term sick or disabled';
     );
     ```
 #### Multiple value variants example

 - There are occasions where more than one variable is used to create variants.
-- Example of this would be a `Question` block using combination of `isProxy` and `isEmployed` variables:
+Example of this would be a `Question` block using combination of `isProxy` and `isEmployed` variables:

     ```
     {